Longshan culture: Significance of the discovery of Longshan culture

 During the 19th and early 20th centuries, there were opposing views on the origin of Chinese culture and civilization: Western origin versus native origin.
-One of the most representative of “Western Origin” for the culture of prehistoric China was put forward by J. G. Andersson (1874–1960), who excavated the Neolithic site of Yangshao, Henan, in 1921.
+One of the most representative of "Western Origin" for the culture of prehistoric China was put forward by J. G. Andersson (1874–1960), who excavated the Neolithic site of Yangshao, Henan, in 1921.
 Many of the unearthed ceramics from Yangshao were painted potsherds.
-Andersson believed that the Yangshao painted pottery originated from the west, with connections with Anau in Central Asia and Tripolje in Eastern Europe.
-Heavily flawed, this view has been long abandoned in academia.
+Andersson believed that the Yangshao painted pottery originated from the west, with connections with Anau in Central Asia and Trypillia in Eastern Europe.
+This view has been questioned by Chinese researchers.

+Recent research points to the convergence of the Middle Asian, North Asian, and Prehistoric Chinese (East Asian) cultures through "interaction spheres" during the late 3rd millennium BCE, as suggested by the transfer of various technologies such as pottery or metalworking across the Eurasian continent.

 The Longshan culture period is an important period in history.
 The use of bronze ware, the emergence of a large number of city sites, and the wide application of thin-bodied black pottery and quick-wheel pottery-making techniques indicate that the social productive forces achieved unprecedented development during this period, which led to the polarization of the rich and the poor within the society; thus the emergence of class antagonisms.

 The Longshan culture had individuals of extraordinary stature who have been dubbed the "Longshan giants".
 Some samples of Longshan culture males recovered from Shandong fell between the 180 cm to 190 cm height range, making them taller than any other Neolithic population in the world.
 Modern day inhabitants of Shandong have the tallest heights of any Chinese province.
-The tallest Longshan individual discovered so far is a 193 cm male, aged approximately 16-18 years old, from Shaanxi.
+The tallest Longshan individual discovered so far is a 193 cm male, aged approximately 16–18 years old, from Shaanxi.